gregor-uusvali/err-frontend-proovitoo/README.md

 ## Docker

-First build the project as specified in the last Built step.
+First build the project as specified in the last Build step.

 To build the docker image run: `docker build -t err-frontend-proovitoo .`